 - Trigger: before insert

-Run `sn execute manifest.ts` to deploy it.
+Run `sn execute manifests/default-priority/manifest.ts` to deploy it.